What cat parent’s ears would not prick up at a headline like this “Facial Recognition Technology Helps Find Missing Pets”.

 - explain what it is.

-- I will introduce the organisation adopting the technology in New Zealand,
+- I introduce the organisation adopting the technology in New Zealand,

 - and describe what happens when you report a missing cat and PiP starts working.

-* indicates a link or explanation at the bottom of the post.
+* indicates a link or explanation at the bottom of the post for technical terms used or links.

 Discovering What PiP Is

-Like any cat lover, I wanted confirmation that this is a genuine tool that will help me find a missing cat.
+Like any cat lover, I wanted confirmation that this is a genuine tool that will help me, and cat owners like me, find a missing cat.
 Can a picture help strangers report a found pet and help it get home?
 I imagined the scene:

 Your cat as ‘convict 99’ with their own mug shot, like our friend Katie from Glogirly?